cmmsheeran/cmmsheeran.github.io/_pages/about.md

   limit: 3
 ---

+#THIS WEBSITE IS UNDER CONSTRUCTION - READ AT YOUR OWN RISK!

 I am a PhD student in Physics at the University of Michigan, advised by Mark Newman and based in the [Center for the Study of Complex Systems](https://lsa.umich.edu/cscs).
 I hold a BA and MSci in Natural Sciences (Physics) from the University of Cambridge and a MPhil in Basic and Translational Neuroscience also from the University of Cambridge.

 My research revolves around the abstract notion of _scale_.
 How one can move from one scale to another in a dynamical system, what phenomena emerge as you do so, how interactions at a finer scale give rise to 'emergent' behaviour at a coarser scale and even more basically how can you mathematical define scale itself that is not inherently dependant on a concept of length.